rmolinamir/algorithms-and-data-structures/02. Big O Notation/README.md

 - Certain searching algorithms have logarithmic time complexity.
 - Efficient sorting algorithms involve logarithms.
 - Recursion sometimes involve logarithmic space complexity.

-## TL;DR

-- To analyze the performance of an algorithm, we use Big O Notation.
-- Big O Notation can give us a high level understanding of the time or space complexity of an algorithm.
-- Big O Notation doesn't care about precision, only about general trends (linear, quadratic, constant, et al).
-- The time or space complexity (as measured by Big O) depends only on the algorithm, nto the hardware used to run the algorithm.